nus-cs2113-AY2122S1/tp/docs/team/kahhe.md

 Users can only run the app on a Command Line Interface (CLI).

 ## Summary of Contributions
 Below are contributions I've made to the team and Ha(ppy)Bit.
+Organised for you and because I like it that way.

 ### Code Contributed: [RepoSense Link](https://nus-cs2113-ay2122s1.github.io/tp-dashboard/?search=f14&breakdown=true&sort=groupTitle&sortWithin=title&since=2021-09-25&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&tabOpen=true&tabType=authorship&tabAuthor=kahhe&tabRepo=AY2122S1-CS2113T-F14-1%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code~other&authorshipIsBinaryFileTypeChecked=false)